sharonyeji/LaTeX/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

 **This classwork assignment was useful because it helped our group collaborate with one another in completing a task, even when we could not physically meet with one another.
-It also helped the group practice cloning, pushing, and pulling the files in our repository.  **
+It also helped the group practice cloning, pushing, and pulling the files in our repository.
+We were able to familiarize ourselves with latex as well as sage. **

 ## Honor Pledge